|

 c. engaging in behaviour that constitutes any form of abuse or harassment, whether physical, sexual, emotional, neglectful or bullying in nature;

-d. any breach of the ECB Anti-Discrimination Code;
+d. any breach of the ECB’s Anti-Discrimination Regulations

 e. making any adverse public statement or comment in any form and by any means about the performance and/or decision(s) of any match official(s);

-g. conducting themselves in a manner, or doing or omitting to do anything which is or may be prejudicial to the best interests of cricket, or which may bring or does bring the game of cricket, any Participant, Club, League, County Cricket Board or the ECB, into disrepute;
+g. conducting themselves in a manner, or doing or omitting to do anything which is or may be prejudicial to the interests of cricket, or which may bring or does bring the game of cricket or the ECB into disrepute;

 h. engaging in any corrupt conduct in relation to cricket, in particular: